syngenta/QSAR_AD_Uncertainty_Paper_Code_release/README.md

 The code provided here was written to generate the results reported in the following publication:

-Zied Hosni, Valerie J. Gillet, Richard L. Marchese Robinson, "Explicit applicability domain calculations can help determine when uncertainty estimates are less reliable" (Article being Revised)
+Zied Hosni, Valerie J. Gillet, Richard L. Marchese Robinson, "Explicit applicability domain calculations can help determine when uncertainty estimates are less reliable" (Article In Preparation : 12.08.25 - final proof-reading prior to submission to J. Chem.
+Inf.
+Model.)

 The code which is presented here has been organized into folders described under "Code Folders".